melody-sheep/melody-sheep/README.md

 🔭 **Currently Working On:** [POS AI DB Manager](https://github.com/melody-sheep/POS-AI-DB-Manager) - AI-powered Point of Sale system with database management
 🌱 **Learning:** Database optimization, cloud technologies, system design, and networking
-🎯 **Goal:** Become a proficient database administrator and full-stack developer
+🎯 **Goal:** Every line of code is an opportunity to learn something new.
+I embrace challenges as learning experiences and believe that mastery comes from continuous curiosity and hands-on practice.
 📫 **Reach Me:** [altheradrian@gmail.com](mailto:altheradrian@gmail.com) | 0962 694 8128 | Philippines

 <div>